toybreaker/jeancouteau/_articles/the-status-of-balinese-women-and-its-evolution-in-modernity.md

 **Eric Buvelot**: Well, one question: female homosexuality in Bali… Does it exist?

 **Jean Couteau**: It depends on the meaning given to the words.
-The practices of mecenceng juwuk, the women caressing one-another sexually, was long considered normal, and not as any deviation.
+The practices of _mecenceng juwuk_, the women caressing one-another sexually, was long considered normal, and not as any deviation.

 **Eric Buvelot**: Is sexual liberation happening in Bali?